tjeremie/Long-cycles/README.md

 # Long-cycles

-Code used in the paper "Longer cycles and larger intersections" by Carla Groenland, Sean Longbrake, Raphael Steiner, Jérémie Turcotte and Liana Yepremyan
+Code used in the paper "Longest cycles in vertex-transitive and highly connected graphs" by Carla Groenland, Sean Longbrake, Raphael Steiner, Jérémie Turcotte and Liana Yepremyan